 "Please understand, you have inherent in your very Mind a huge potential, an incalculable brilliance, an ability to see the reality of this moment clearly."

 Rohatsu Sesshin, Sogenji Monastery, 2011

 |My Little Corner of the World|

-Then, depending on a multitude of factors ranging from things like the phases of the moon, to what happens to be on my mind that night, I usually plop right back into bed and meditate back to sleep, often catching a few dream bubbles along the way.
+Then, depending on a multitude of factors ranging from things like the phases of the moon, to what happens to be on my mind at the moment, I usually plop right back into bed and quickly meditate back to sleep.
+With any luck at all, a bit of lucidity happens, and I catch a few dream bubbles along the way.

 Sometimes, something else happens.